nithinyell/iOS-Important-Questions/MustRead.md

 # Networking
 [sync-async](#sync-async)
 ## sync-async
+- Sync: The thread that initiated that operation will wait for the task to finish before continuing.
+- Async: thread will not wait for the completion.
 # Design Patterns TO DO - creational - structural - behaviour - decorator - observer
 [MVC](#MVC)